PavanRangani/docs/docs/prd/incentive-stock/grant.md

     - If Vest Date is not passed, means its Unvested.
 Those shares are shown in this column
   - Vested
     - If Vest Date is passed, means its vested.
 Those shares are shown in this column
+  - Event Type
+    - It's applicable only when any of the actions from these `Forfeit`, `Exchange` & `Accelerated` is applied to the grant.
+    - It shows what kind of action is applied in a specific vesting schedule.
+    - Its values are `Exercised`, `Vested`, `Accelerated`, `Exchanged` & `Forfeited`.
 - Column for `NQSO` and `ISO` type :
-  - When shares are Unvested, following columns will be always blank
+  - When shares are Unvested and `Accelerate` action is not performed, following columns will be always blank
   - Exercised
     - Show total number of Exercised shares for particular vest schedule.
 If nothing is exercised it will be blank.
   - Stock Price at Exercise